RMIT ID and Password

 - Open Universities Australia (OUA) students

-- RMIT staff (only available to salaried staff who have access to ESS)
+- RMIT staff (only available to salaried staff)

 To reset your password, you may choose to have a password reset code sent to the personal email address or mobile phone number you provide us.
 For information about the handling of your personal information, please go to the privacy page.